 5. Anahachimangu Shrine

-This historic shrine is known for the lucky charm bringing good fortune with money.
+This historic shrine is known for the lucky charm bringing fortune.

 6. Omokagebashi bridge over the Kanda river

-A great Sakura viewing spot on the side of the Kanda River, a number of cherry trees bloom in spring.
+A great Sakura viewing spot on the side of the Kanda River, some cherry trees bloom in spring.

 7. Tokyo Kimono Dye Museum (Tomita Somekogei Dyehouse)